lexedata/lexedata/docs/tour.rst

     | î       |             1 |              |

 The reports fulfill different functions.
-Some, as you have seen, focus on issues with the internal correctness of the data set.
+Some, as you have seen, focus on issues with the internal correctness of the dataset.
 Others, like the ``segment_inventories`` report above or :py:mod:`lexedata.report.coverage`, are useful for statistical summaries of the dataset.
 And a third group, such as the homophones report, generate output that can be used as input to other